Lee A. Feinstein

 Lee Andrew Feinstein (born 1959) is an American policy-scholar, and former diplomat and senior official at the US Departments of State and Defense.
 Feinstein held senior positions on leading Democratic presidential campaigns in 2008.
 He served as the United States Ambassador to Poland from 2009 to 2012, appointed by President Obama and unanimously confirmed by the US Senate.
-Feinstein is currently the inaugural dean at Indiana University's Lee H. Hamilton and Richard G. Lugar School of Global and International Studies.
+Feinstein was the inaugural dean at Indiana University's Lee H. Hamilton and Richard G. Lugar School of Global and International Studies.
 His nonpartisan scholarship has been recognized by leading Republicans and Democrats.

 Early life and education

 Born to a Jewish family, Feinstein graduated from Georgetown University Law Center, from which he also holds a J.D.
 He also holds a Master of Arts in political science from the City University of New York, and an A.B. from Vassar College.